Hog-CERN/Hog/docs/02-Maintainer-Manual/09-List-files.md

 * The third entry is preceded by `wavefile=`, it indicates the file containing the tcl script used to lauch your simulation. *NOTE* the path assumes the default position is `<repo>/sim/`, any relative path must assume this as default location.
 * The fourth entry is preceded by `dofile=`, it indicates the file containing the signal waveforms to be observed in your simulation.

+Hog compiles the Questa or Modelsim libraries when launching the Hog/Init.sh script.
+The simulation libraries are now compiled into the SimulationLib folder by default.

 ## .con files

 All contratint files (.xdc ) must be included by adding them to the .con files